4. MENDELIAN GENETICS AND CEL

 Evolution with external Logical Verification of Information transmitted for the studied capacity.

-There is a function ξ that measures the different potentials from this capacity.
+There is a function ξ measuring the different potentials from this capacity.

 The IQ refers to the relative position employing a standardized function ξ(I) of the statistical distribution.

 This figure shows the generic form of the function ξ (IQ).
-For an IQ value, it tells the cumulative probability that the population's IQ is equal to or lower than the same.
+For an IQ value, it tells the cumulative probability that the population's IQ is equal to or smaller than the same.

 The statistical IQ data set includes de variables of Wechsler, Stanford Binet, and Cattel scales that have Normal distribution with a standard deviation of 15, 16, and 24 respectively.